AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 Sumo Logic App for Aviatrix
 ---------------------------

-Sumo Logic app installation guide is also available on `GitHub <https://github.com/AviatrixSystems/SumoLogicforAviatrix>`_.
+The Sumo Logic app installation guide is also available on `GitHub <https://github.com/AviatrixSystems/SumoLogicforAviatrix>`_.

 **Sample**